Vanclief/state/README.md

 * Use a single API to manage your application Database and Cache

-* Git-like interface where you can stage changes, commit them and even revert them.
+* Git like interface where you stage changes, commit them and revert them.

-* Embeded support for queries with pagination

 * Easily extended with other caches or databases, just need to implement a single interface

 ## Usage